alexbaban/Instructions/HTML5 WebWorks PlayBook (seed)/README.md

 # Setting up a new computer (change computers) for PlayBook HTML5 & WebWorks development

+> Note:
-> Note: On Windows 10, it's possible to build an unsigned app but signing does not work because `bbwp` can't find the signing keys
+On Windows 10, it's possible to build an unsigned app but signing does not work because `bbwp` can't find the signing keys.

 ### Make a backup of the existing registered BlackBerry Code Signing Keys